AbhishekShukla2402/Practice_programs/Cookie_Probability_Sim/Readme.md

 A simulation of the Cookie problem in probability.
-See uploaded picture in the folder for the question,
+See attached .jpg in the folder for the question,